 Manufacturing companies use either job order costing or process costing.
 The records may reflect either actual values or estimated amounts based on standard costs and are adjusted later.

-Let us take a look at the following cost accumulation systems:
+Let us take a look at the different cost accumulation systems:

 Under job order costing, costs are accumulated per job.
 For example: Job 101, Job 102, Job 103, etc. This product costing system is used by firms with limited quantities of products.
 This method is used for unique or dissimilar products such as customized furniture, buildings, large boats, custom dresses, and others.